Paul Klee: The Life & Work of an Iconic Artist

 Portrait of Hans Wilhelm Klee, 1906, glass painting; with a photo of Paul Klee by Hugo Erfurth, 1927

-What’s already looming here is: Paul Klee liked to experiment with different techniques of painting and drawing.
-In 1905 the artist developed a new technique.
-With a needle, he scratched motifs on blackened glass panes.
-One of these glass paintings is Portrait of the Father from 1906 which shows Hans Wilhelm Klee in a powerful and dominating posture.
-Klee’s early, solitary work came to an end in 1910, when he met the printmaker and illustrator Alfred Kubin, who strongly inspired him artistically.
+What’s already looming here is that Paul Klee liked to experiment with different painting and drawing techniques.
+In 1905, the artist developed a new technique; With a needle, he scratched motifs on blackened glass panes.
+One of these glass paintings is Portrait of the Father from 1906, which shows Hans Wilhelm Klee in a powerful and dominating posture.
+Klee’s early, solitary work ended in 1910, when he met the printmaker and illustrator Alfred Kubin, who strongly inspired him artistically.

 Blue Rider